kizniche/Mycodo/mycodo-manual.rst

 ``[Gear Icon] -> Upgrade``

-If you already have Mycodo installed (version >= 4.0.0), you can perform an upgrade to the latest
-`Mycodo Release <https://github.com/kizniche/Mycodo/releases>`__ by either using the Upgrade option in the web interface (recommended) or by issuing the following command in a terminal.
+If you already have Mycodo installed, you can perform an upgrade to the latest `Mycodo Release <https://github.com/kizniche/Mycodo/releases>`__ by either using the Upgrade option in the web interface (recommended) or by issuing the following command in a terminal.
 A log of the upgrade process is created